Jzjsnow/navi-complexity/README.md

 |total|total number of trips between the OD stations|double|

 - ESI/res_stationlevel_card_[bj/sh/sz]\_[yyyy].pkl: the results of the station-level empirical search information calculated based on the matched paths from [Calculate the empirical search information (ESI)](#calculate-the-empirical-search-information-esi).
 The file contains:
-	* a dataframe of empirical search information values for all matched path in the information network
+	* A dataframe of empirical search information values for all matched path in the information network
-	* a dataframe of the empirical search information between station pairs
+	* A dataframe of the empirical search information between station pairs

 dataframe of empirical search information for matched paths
 |**Column**|**Definition**|**Data type**|